Exhibit 1, 242 FW 2

 5. HAZARDOUS CHEMICAL INVENTORY.

 Attached is a list of all the hazardous chemicals used at this facility.
-The list identifies chemical location, chemical hazard classification, location of MSDSs, approximate quantities, and where they are used.
-We update this list annually, keep it with the MSDSs, and post it [insert name of location close to the storage site.]
+The list identifies chemical location, chemical hazard classification, location of SDS / MSDSs, approximate quantities, and where they are used.
+We update this list annually, keep it with the SDS / MSDSs, and post it [insert name of location close to the storage site.]

-Note: We do not need to inventory or provide an MSDS for common household chemicals when we use them in the same quantities and manner as we would use them in the home (i.e., consumer use).
+Note: All inventory sheets must be dated.
+We do not need to inventory or provide an SDS / MSDS for common household chemicals when we use them in the same quantities and manner as we would use them in the home (i.e., consumer use).

-6. MATERIAL SAFETY DATA SHEETS (MSDSs).
-MSDSs provide you with specific information on chemicals you use.
-They include chemical properties, hazard classification (i.e., flammable, corrosive, etc.), required personal protective equipment, etc.
+6. SAFETY DATA SHEETS (SDSs) or MATERIAL SAFETY DATA SHEETS (MSDSs).
+SDSs / MSDSs provide you with specific information on chemicals you use.
+They include product identifier, chemical properties, hazard classification (i.e., flammable, corrosive, etc.), required personal protective equipment, etc.

-We keep a binder with all MSDSs in: [insert location].
+We keep a binder with all SDSs / MSDSs in: [insert location].

-We also keep the MSDSs for the chemicals used at the [insert alternate site location] site in: [insert specific location of binder with MSDSs] because it is not near the location where we keep all the MSDSs.
+We also keep the SDSs / MSDSs for the chemicals used at the [insert alternate site location] site in: [insert specific location of binder with SDS/MSDSs] because it is not near the location where we keep all the MSDSs.

-Whenever feasible, [insert name again] will buy the least hazardous materials for the required task.
+Whenever feasible, the least hazardous materials for the required task will be purchased.

-He/she will contact the chemical manufacturer or vendor if an MSDS has not been supplied with a shipment.
-We will not use any chemicals coming in without an MSDS until we receive the MSDS.
-We keep MSDSs for materials no longer used in this facility for a minimum of 30 years in a separate file located [insert location].
+Chemical manufacturers or vendors will be contacted if an SDS / MSDS has not been supplied with a shipment.
+We will not use any chemicals coming in without an SDS / MSDS until we receive them.
+We keep SDSs / MSDSs for materials no longer used in this facility for a minimum of 30 years in a separate file located [insert location].

 7. LABELS AND OTHER FORMS OF WARNING.

-[insert name again] will ensure that all incoming products/chemicals are properly labeled.
+We will ensure that all incoming products/chemicals are properly labeled according to OSHA and the Globally Harmonized System of Classification and Labeling of Chemicals.
 Labels should list, at a minimum:

 Employees do not have to label small containers into which they pour materials for use on that shift as long as they are the ones pouring and using the material.
 However, if more than one person will use the container, it will be used for more than one shift, or it’s not under the continuous control of the employee who poured it, then the employee must label the secondary container with product identification and hazard.